IHE/ITI.DeIdHandbook/DeID-handbook.md

 **Foreword**

 This handbook, written by the IHE IT Infrastructure Technical Committee, is published on TODO for public comment.
 Comments are invited and can be submitted via traditional methods at [ITI Public Comments](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](TODO add link).
 Please reference the section that your comment applies to.
-In order to be considered in development of the sunsequent version of the handbook, comments must be received by TODO.
+In order to be considered in development of the subsequent version of the handbook, comments must be received by TODO.

 General information about IHE can be found at [IHE.net](http://www.ihe.net/).